-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- Food Solutions Action, a policy organization focused on global protein solutions, has submitted a public comment letter to the U.S. Department of Health and Human Services Food and Drug Administration and U.S. Department of Agriculture, expressing concern over the classification of ultra-processed foods (UPFs).
 The organization emphasizes that a process-only definition could unfairly categorize nutrient-dense foods as unhealthy.

-The agency recently issued a Request for I more ST
+The agency recently issued a Request for Information seeking input on establishing a uniform more ST

 Friends of Plumas Wilderness President Calls On Agriculture Department To Preserve Roadless Rule (10)